 It is less than a month to go until Dark Model’s new album “Saga” is released.
-I picked “Survivors” as a teaser and uploaded it on Youtube.
-Not only does it construct orchestral and symphonic sound (which is signature to this project), it also features a lot of disco & electronic funk elements which I have embraced through my career.
+I picked “Survivors” as a teaser and uploaded it on YouTube.
+Not only does it construct orchestral and symphonic sounds (which is signature to this project), but it also features a lot of disco and electronic funk elements which I have embraced throughout my career.
 Hopefully, both fans of Dark Model and Captain Funk will like and enjoy this track.

 Contents